Skip to content ↓

 Foundation Stage - Ladybird & Butterfly Class

-Welcome Back to the Spring Term in Ladybirds and Butterflies!
+Welcome Back to the Summer Term in Ladybirds and Butterflies!

-For the first half of the term, we will be blasting off into Space!
-The children will become space explorers, discovering stars, planets, and our incredible solar system.
-It’s always a magical topic that captures their imaginations, and we can’t wait to see their enthusiasm as they learn about the wonders of outer space.
+For the first half of the term, we will be blasting off into Animals and Minibeasts!
+The children will explore a variety of animals and learn about their life cycles.
+It’s always an exciting topic that wows and intrigues them and we can’t wait to see their enthusiasm as they learn about different animals and how they change as they grow.

-In the second half of the term, we will journey into Enchanted Woodlands, exploring the natural world through stories, investigations, and creative activities inspired by the magic of the forest.
+In the second half of the term, we will journey into Under the sea, exploring marine life and how to look after our oceans and planet through stories, investigations, and creative activities inspired by the magic of the ocean.

 We’re looking forward to a fantastic term packed with adventure, learning, and fun.
-Thank you for your continued support—let’s make it a brilliant Spring Term together!
+Thank you for your continued support—let’s make it a brilliant Summer Term together!

 Phonics